alimkhanakimzhan/alimkhanakimzhan/README.md

-I'm a self-taught passionate web-developer from Kazakshtan KZ

 **About me**

-- 💼 Cybersecurity specialist at State Technical Service, Nur-Sultan

 - 📈 Several stunks on developing projects

-- ❤️ I love coding and analyzing its holes in security.
+- ❤️ I love developing and analyzing